narayana-games/Beat-the-Rhythm.Core/README.md

 # Licence

-(Draft, this may still change)

-The Beat the Rhythm core framework packages are licensed under the [Apache 2.0 License](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#fulltext) ([TL;DR summary](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#summary)), with an exception concerning attribution that applies to executable binary builds.
+The Beat the Rhythm core framework packages are licensed under the [Apache 2.0 License](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#fulltext) ([TL;DR summary](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)#summary)).
+The use of the framework is limited by an exception requiring specific attribution that applies to executable binary builds.
 See the files [LICENSE.md](https://github.com/narayana-games/Beat-the-Rhythm.Core/blob/master/LICENSE.md) and [NOTICE.md](https://github.com/narayana-games/Beat-the-Rhythm.Core/blob/master/NOTICE.md) for details.
 You may use the contents of this repository both in non-commercial and commercial projects as long as you properly include attribution:

 ## Attribution

-In binary builds (executable applications), on the main UI screen, located so it is visible to players and can be interacted with conveniently, include the text "Powered by:" and our Beat the Rhythm logo.
-The logo must have a link to https://beat-the-rhythm-vr.com/ (in VR games, that link should be opened in a flatscreen Window).
+In binary builds (executable applications), on the main UI screen, located so it is visible to players and can be interacted with conveniently, include the text "Powered by:" and our Beat the Rhythm logo in a fair use text size.
+The logo must have a clickable link to https://beat-the-rhythm-vr.com/ (in VR games, that link has to be opened in a flatscreen window).

 In credits available online, you can alternatively use a text version without the logo:

 *Powered by: [Beat the Rhythm](https://beat-the-rhythm-vr.com/)*